hansonwill/Paramiko-of-Python/README.md

 # Paramiko-of-Python
-Just for intests, some part may from internet, if infringement is involved, please let me know and I'll delete it.
+Just for intests, some parts may from internet, if infringement is involved, please let me know and I'll delete it.